jfacorro/clojure-lab/docs/user-manual/clojure.md

 The REPL editor where you enter the code keep a history of all code sent.
 You can browse through each of the snippets sent from this editor by pressing <kbd> Ctrl </kbd> + <kbd> Up </kbd> to get the previous entry in the history or <kbd> Ctrl </kbd> + <kbd> Down </kbd> for the next one.

 Another way of sending code to the REPL is through the editor.
 Pressing <kbd> Ctrl </kbd> + <kbd> Enter </kbd> with no text selected while in the editor will send the whole content of the current file to the REPL.
 In the case where you have some text selected then only the selected text will be sent to the REPL.

+### Project REPL

+When you have an existing project it is possible to start a REPL from that project by pressing <kbd> Ctrl </kbd> + <kbd> R </kbd> or clicking the menu item **Clojure > nREPL > Start and Connect to Project**.
+This will create a new tab in the lower section of the application with the same two editor mentioned previously, the difference is that you will be able to load every namespace present in your project and evaluate any function as well.

 ### Current Namespace